lyj729047457/Rust_node_test_harness/Tests/README.md

 In general, `./gradlew :Tests:test -PtestNodes=<nodetype>` is how you should be running tests.
 For Java kernel, use `java` as <nodetype>.
 This will use the concurrent runner and execute the tests against the Java kernel; for changing the kernel-under-test, see [Node type configuration](#node-type-configuration).

+To run the saturation tests: `./gradlew :Tests:test -Psaturation`

 * [Concurrent Testing](#concurrent)
   * [Writing tests to be run concurrently](#concurrent-writing)